Vanuatu-National-Statistics-Office/vnso-github-training/README.md

 >Throughout this walkthrough, we use and illustrate Command Line Interface (CLI) commands to perform all local operations such as adding and removing files, committing to Git and pushing to Github.
 Note that most of these operations can also be done through various IDE interfaces (e.g. Windows File Explorer for file operations, and Git actions through e.g. the RStudio IDE interface).
 However, there are limits to the IDE option, and getting used to using the CLI for this purpose is recommended - for example the key `git filter-repo` command as described below is likely not implemented in any IDE.
 In this walkthrough, wherever we present a code block that looks like this -
 >```
-> git log
+> > git log
 >```
->We assume this to mean commands that are entered into a CLI prompt (`>`), ___in the root of the Git repository we are working on___.
+>We assume this to mean commands (here `git log`) that are entered into a CLI prompt (`>`), ___in the root of the Git repository we are working on___.
 There are various options for this depending on your operating system, e.g. [bash](https://www.freecodecamp.org/news/linux-command-line-bash-tutorial/) on Linux, [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) in MacOS, and [git-bash](https://www.atlassian.com/git/tutorials/git-bash) on Windows.
-Note that RStudio has a built-in terminal interface which you can use in place of this for convenience.
+Note that many IDE's such as RStudio and VSCode have a built-in terminal interface which you can use in place of this for convenience.
 A publicly available introduction to CLI (third party) can be found [here](https://blog.testproject.io/2021/03/30/a-beginners-guide-to-command-line-interface-cli/) and [here](https://www.atlassian.com/git/tutorials/git-bash).

 ## Finding sensitive data file, removing locally, and pushing <a id="removeandpush"></a>